JacobsAlumni/MemberManagement/README.md

 pytest
 ```

-By default, this uses a headless firefox webdriver to run the integration tests.
+By default, the tests are running in headless mode.
-To enforce a visible firefox, instead use:
+To enforce a visible browser, instead use:

 ```
 SELENIUM_HEADLESS=0 pytest
 ```

+Travis CI runs Chrome and Firefox tests in headless mode after every commit.

 ## License
 Licensed under the Terms of the MIT LICENSE, see [LICENSE](LICENSE).